nlugon/Model-Predicitve-Control-Rocket/readme.md

 We first linearise the dynamics and use a linear MPS controller.
 And then we directly use a non linear MPC controller and compare the results.

-The final goal of the project was to track a path formed by the letters "MPC" in the air.
+The final goal of the project was to track a path formed by the letters "EPFL" in the air.

 Here is a snapchot of our tracking performances.